SGrondin/bottleneck/README.md

 - Priorities are local.
 A higher priority job will run before a lower priority job **on the same limiter**.
 Another limiter on the cluster might run a lower priority job before our higher priority one.
 - Assuming constant priority levels, Bottleneck guarantees that jobs will be run in the order they were received **on the same limiter**.
 Another limiter on the cluster might run a job received later before ours runs.
 - `highWater` and load shedding ([strategies](#strategies)) are per limiter.
 However, one limiter entering Blocked mode will put the entire cluster in Blocked mode until `penalty` milliseconds have passed.
 See [Strategies](#strategies).
-- The `empty` event is triggered when the (local) queue is empty.
+- The `"empty"` event is triggered when the (local) queue is empty.
-- The `idle` event is triggered when the (local) queue is empty *and* no jobs are currently running anywhere in the cluster.
+- The `"idle"` event is triggered when the (local) queue is empty *and* no jobs are currently running anywhere in the cluster.

 You must work around these limitations in your application code if they are an issue to you.
 The `publish()` method could be useful here.